Last updated: 12 January 2025

 A key component of the World Athletics Sustainability Strategy, which was unveiled in April 2020, is to embed principles of sustainability into the delivery of all the events World Athletics owns or controls, like our World Championship events, and those we license or influence, like the events that make up our one-day athletics meeting series and tours and label road races.

-To do that, actions around each of the six pillars of the strategy were built into two tools we developed to drive the strategy across all of our events: a Sustainable Events Management System, or SEMS, which offers best practice guidance in 15 key areas of event planning and delivery, and the Athletics for a Better World Standard, a certification that evaluates, measures and scores an event’s achievement in sustainable delivery and in delivering the event in alignment with the six pillars that frame our strategy.
+To do that, actions around each of the six pillars of the strategy were built into two tools we developed to drive the strategy across all of our events: a Sustainable Events Management System, or SEMS, which offers best practice guidance in 15 key areas of event planning and delivery, and the Athletics for a Better World Standard, a system that evaluates, measures and scores an event’s achievement in sustainable delivery and in delivering the event in alignment with the six pillars that frame our strategy.

 The ABW Standard consists of 55 action areas that address all levels of event delivery - including procurement, waste management, energy, food and water management, travel and accommodation planning.
 Diversity, accessibility and inclusion of staff and volunteers is also addressed.
 So is ensuring the health, safety and wellbeing of all participants and stakeholders.
-Another key aspect is partner, host city and athlete engagement in sustainability inititives and concludes with guidance on monitoring, reporting and finally communicating about organisers' efforts and ambitions.
+Another key aspect is partner, host city and athlete engagement in sustainability initiatives and concludes with guidance on monitoring, reporting and finally communicating about organisers' efforts and ambitions.

 The standard is also scalable so that any event at any level, from a local parkrun or club track and field meeting to a national or world championship, should be able to achieve the highest standard of sustainable event achievement.

 The World Athletics Sustainability Strategy was the foundation of the management system we put together to ensure that sustainability is firmly embedded in our events.
-That system achieved ISO 20121 Sustainable Event certification in April 2023, an important milestone that lent credibility to our efforts and illustrated that the path we’re creating is the right one.
+That system achieved ISO 20121 Sustainable Event certification in April 2023, an important milestone that lent credibility to World Athletics efforts and illustrated that the path we’re creating is the right one.
 That certified system also includes our Athletics for a Better World Standard.

 The system is also being incorporated into the delivery of all World Athletics Championships and increasingly into all World Athletics Series events.